tobiaszehnder/process_seq_data/README.md

 2. Download the data table template and fill in the specifics of your data. https://bit.ly/38VOMrc

-3. Save the data table in comma-separated csv format
+3. Save the data table in comma-separated csv format.

-4. Run the pipeline: prun mdl process_data -d DATA_DIR -t DATA_TABLE -n NTHREADS [-o OVERWRITE] For more details on how to run the pipeline, run 'prun mdl process_data' without arguments
+4. Run the pipeline: prun mdl process_data -d DATA_DIR -t DATA_TABLE -n NTHREADS [optional argument: -o OVERWRITE] For more details on how to run the pipeline, run 'prun mdl process_data' without arguments.

 ---